 - A scheduled trigger regularly calls the refresh

-Refreshing individual tables is not actually intended, but is often desirable and useful in practice.
+Refreshing individual tables is actually not intended, but is often desired and useful in practice.

-With this complicated solution made up of different components, this can be implemented in a stable manner and it is even possible to display data from the Power BI dataset in “near realtime”.
+With this complicated solution made up of different components, this can be implemented in a stable manner and is even possible to display data from the Power BI dataset “near realtime”.